bgamari/ghc-debug/docs/data/05-fragmentation.md

 ```

 Once the fragmentation per pinned block is calculated, the information is displayed
 in a histogram which shows the percentage each block is utilised.
-The `printBlockHistogram`
+The `printBlockCensus`
 function is provided by ghc-debug to print the census but omitted for brevity.

 Before the benchmark runs, most blocks are quite full.
 Fragmentation hasn't occurred